onevcat/UniWebView-Docs/docs/release-note/README.md

 #### Fix

-* An issue which causes the app crashes on iOS 9 and 10 when closing the web view.
+* An issue that causes the app to crash on iOS 9 and 10 when closing the web view.

 ### 4.3.0 (14 Dec, 2020)